AsmaeNedday/Playlist-Quizz-JS/README.md

   __dislike__ : set opinion to 0
   __OpinionToHTML__ : manage the ui functionnality of like and dilike buttons

-##titreMovie
+##titre Movie

-the object inherit prototypes and constructor from the object Media it has one more attribute called year . it has two more funtions : toHtml and toHtmlMedia to manage the ui functionnality of the element in the playlist depending on his type
+the object inherit prototypes and constructor from the object Media it has one more attribute called year
+it has two more funtions : toHtml and toHtmlMedia to manage the ui functionnality of the element in the playlist depending on his type

-##titreSong
+##titre Song

-the object inherit prototypes and constructor from the object Song it has one more attribute called artist . it has two more functions that manage the ui functionnality
+the object inherit prototypes and constructor from the object Song it has one more attribute called artist it has two more functions that manage the ui functionnality

-##titrePlaylist
+##titre Playlist